By Tim Lambert

 Ancient Greek Medicine

-Finally Aristotle (384-322 BC) thought the body was made up of four humors or liquids.
+Finally, Aristotle (384-322 BC) thought the body was made up of four humors or liquids.
 They were phlegm, blood, yellow bile, and black bile.
 If a person had too much of one humor they fell ill.
 For instance, if a person had a fever he must have too much blood.
 The treatment was to cut the patient and let him bleed.
-The Greeks knew that diet and exercise and keeping clean were important for health.
+The Greeks knew that diet, exercise, and keeping clean were important for health.

 Later Alexander the Great conquered Egypt.
 In 332 BC he founded the city of Alexandria and a great medical school was established there.
 Doctors in Alexandria dissected human bodies and they gained a much better knowledge of anatomy.
 However little progress was made in understanding diseases.